 – END OF SUMMARY –

-This article starts with the end of salvation and ends with the beginning thereof.
+This article begins with the end of the salvation process and ends with the beginning thereof.
 Galatians refers to the end of salvation as follows:

 “The Lord Jesus Christ …

 rescue us from this present evil age” (Gal 1:3-4).

 “We … are waiting for the hope of righteousness” (Gal 5:5).

 But, to what does He rescue us?
 And what is our hope?
 According to Gal 6:8, our end will either be “corruption” or “eternal life.”
 For more detail, see Eternal Life and Death in Paul’s Letters.